osteensco/fastTravelCLI/README.md

 ft -ls

-# fastTravelCLI accepts args piped to it
+# fastTravelCLI accepts args piped to it and is highly scriptable
 echo "mykey=some/project/path" > myfile.txt
 cat myfile.txt | ft -set